Table of Contents

 Sarah Rose in her book For All the Tea in China – Espionage, Empire and the Secret Formula for the World’s Favorite Drink

 Enter the world of Robert Fortune, botanist, gardener, and spy.
 He was hired by the East India Company for a clandestine trip into China’s interior territories, forbidden to foreigners, with one mission – to steal the closely guarded secrets of tea.
 Secrets carefully guarded for centuries had to be acquired and brought to British India.
-In the end, he completed his task of bringing the seeds and secrets of tea making to the East India Company.
+In the end, he completed getting the seeds and secrets of tea making to the East India Company.
 In the following decades, India became a world-leading tea producer until 2006, when China gained the world’s top producer.

 In India, the people were not trying the newly discovered tea, and the consumption was pretty low.
 They preferred their old traditional ways.
 The British East India Company had to do something to change that and develop the demand for tea in the domestic market.